lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Let's go over these steps in detail:

-- You create an instance of `StreamsBuilder`
+- You create an instance of `StreamsBuilder`.
 - You create and connect stream processing **nodes** by calling a fluent API (most often called the Kafka Streams DSL).
 - You build a **topology** by calling `streamsBuilder.build()`.